axondeepseg/axondeepseg/docs/source/documentation.rst

 ..
 WARNING :: For some users, the installation may take up to 30 minutes as many dependencies have shared subdependencies, and resolving these potential conflicts takes time.
 If that's the case, we encourage you to take a break from your screen and go for a walk while listening to the `AxonDeepSeg Spotify playlist <https://open.spotify.com/playlist/27LVNnfhTKjVOli6bPCaV5?si=OydcwxoOSamwCsg3xcqybw>`_.

-..
-NOTE :: FSLeyes is only supported on Mac and Linux.
-Windows users are encouraged to use a virtual machine if they want to use the GUI.

 Then, activate your virtual environment::

     conda activate ads_venv